Redislabs-Solution-Architects/redis-spring-data-handsonlab/README.md

 ### Redis

-Keep Redis running while running the exercises and also while building the apps.
-Support for TestContainers is coming up in the next release of this hands-on lab!
+Make sure Redis is running when running the exercises.
+During building this is not required as the integration tests support [Testcontainers](https://www.testcontainers.org/).

 # Disclaimer